January 19 - 25, 2014: Issue 146

-Warriewood Australian Champions, Bondi: also Branch Metropolitan, Inter-state, NSW Champions - Jeff White (bow), Norm Godden (2nd bow), John McNamara (2nd stroke) Allan Collins (sweep) Allan Hinson (stroke).
+Warriewood Australian Champions, Bondi: also Branch Metropolitan, Inter-state, NSW Champions - Jeff White (bow), Merv Godden (2nd bow), John McNamara (2nd stroke) Allan Collins (sweep) Allan Hinson (stroke).
 Below: Same crew as above.

 Above crew winning championship semi -final, Bondi.